cloudrac3r/out-of-your-element/readme.md

         │   └── *.js
         * Various files you can run once if you need them.
         └── scripts
             * First time running a new bridge?
-Run this file to plant a seed, which will flourish into state for the bridge:
+Run this file to set up prerequisites on the Matrix server:
-            ├── seed.js
+            ├── setup.js
             * Hopefully you won't need the rest of these.
 Code quality varies wildly.
             └── *.js